Codechefskj/Duolingo/README.md

 ## Project Description

-Lingo is a Duolingo-style language learning web app I built as a full-stack assignment.
+Lingo is a Duolingo-style language learning web app I built as a full-stack Project.
 The idea was to recreate the parts of Duolingo that actually make it feel like Duolingo — the skill tree that gates lessons behind progress, the lesson player with instant right/wrong feedback, the hearts you lose on wrong answers, the streak that ticks up each day, and the XP that pushes you toward a daily goal — inside a UI that looks and behaves like the real thing.

 The lesson loop is the heart of the app.
 A learner picks a skill from the path, moves through a mix of multiple-choice, word-bank translate, match-pairs, fill-in-the-blank, and type-the-answer exercises, gets immediate feedback with a slide-up bar, loses a heart on a wrong answer, and finishes to a confetti-and-mascot completion modal that shows the XP earned.
 Everything they earned — XP, streak, hearts, skill crowns — persists in a real database, so their progress is still there when they come back.